2. The gospel of the kingdom, 3:1-4:25

 i] Context: See 1:1-17.
 The birth of Jesus and the preparation for his public ministry are dealt with by Matthew in chapters 1:1 to 4:25.
 After the prologue, Matthew sets the scene with the ministry of John the Baptist, ending with a summary of Jesus' early Galilean ministry, 3:1-4:25.

-ii Structure: This narrative, The kingdom is at hand - the appearance of John the Baptist, presents as follows:
+ii] Structure: The kingdom is at hand - John the Baptist:

 John the preacher, v1-3;